 - a.
-Easements for storm drain lines from 12-inches to 24-inches shall be 15feet wide, and then up to thirty-six inches (36") shall have a minimum width of twenty feet (20').
-The easement width shall be on a case by case method for pipelines greater than thirty-six inches (36"), where the pipe is excessively deep pipe or where there are impediments such as location of structures to the easement.
-Easement increments shall be 5-foot intervals. - b.
-Open channels shall have easements sufficient in width to cover the 100year Floodplain Line when a 100-year design storm is required, or fifteen feet (15') from the waterway centerline, or ten feet (10') from the top of the recognized bank, whichever is greater. - c.
-Easement locations for public storm drains serving a PUD, apartment complex, or commercial/industrial development shall be in parking lots, private drives, or similar open areas which will permit unobstructed vehicle access for maintenance. - d.
-When private property must be crossed in order to reach an approved point of disposal, it shall be the developer's responsibility to acquire a recorded drainage easement.
-Drainage facilities crossing private property must be engineered to contain the storm water without causing erosion or other adverse effects to the private property. - e.
-All easements must be furnished to the City Administrator or designee for review and approval prior to recording.
+Easements for storm drain lines from 12-inches to 24-inches shall be 15-feet wide.
+Easement for storm lines up to thirty-six inches (36") shall have a minimum width of twenty feet (20').
+The easement width shall be on a case by case basis for pipelines greater than thirty-six inches (36"), where the pipe is excessively deep, or where there are impediments to the easement.
+Easement increments shall be in 5-foot intervals. - b.
+Open channels shall have easements sufficient in width to cover the 100-year Floodplain Line when a 100-year design storm is required; fifteen feet (15') from the waterway centerline; or ten feet (10') from the top of the recognized bank.
+The greatest width shall be the width of the easement. - c.
+Easement locations for public storm drains serving a PUD, apartment complex, or commercial/industrial development shall be in parking lots, private drives, or similar open areas.
+This will permit unobstructed vehicle access for maintenance. - d.
+When private property must be crossed to reach an approved point of disposal, it shall be the development's responsibility to acquire a recorded drainage easement.
+Drainage facilities crossing private property must be engineered to contain stormwater without causing erosion or other adverse effects on private property. - e.
+All easements must be submitted to the City Administrator or designee for review and approval before recording.